sromku/android-simple-facebook/README.md

 	- [LikeView](https://github.com/sromku/android-simple-facebook/wiki/LikeView)

 *And,*
-* Based on latest Facebook SDK and Graph API v2.4.
+* Based on latest Facebook SDK and Graph API.
 * Supports oldest Graph API versions.
 * Permission strings are predefined.
 * No need to use `LoginButton` view for being able to login/logout.
 You can use any `View`.